goombalab/goombalab.github.io/_posts/2025-07-06-improving-length-generalization.md

 {% include figure.liquid loading="eager" path="assets/img/2025-07-06-length-generalization/babilong.png" %}

 <div style="text-align: justify; margin-bottom: 1em;">
 <strong>Passkey retrieval</strong><d-cite key="landmark_attention_mohtashami2023randomaccess"></d-cite>.
 The passkey retrieval task requires the model to retrieve a 5-digit passkey inserted at a given depth of a long context.
-In the figure below we show the performance of the Mamba-2 370m and 780m official checkpoints in three settings: zero shot, regular finetuning, and finetuning with fitted noise (the finetuning is done for 1000 steps, $\sim0.2\%$ of pretraining buget).
+In the figure below we show the performance of the Mamba-2 370m and 780m official checkpoints in three settings: zero shot, regular finetuning, and finetuning with fitted noise<sup id="fnref2"><a href="#fn2">2</a></sup>.
 The models finetuned with fitted noise are capable of exploiting relationships between tokens that are much more than 2048 positions apart (the training context length).
 In particular, <strong>the 780m model can solve the passkey perfectly for sequences of length 256k</strong>.
 </div>

 {% include figure.liquid loading="eager" path="assets/img/2025-07-06-length-generalization/passkey.png" %}

+{% details Choice of intervention for passkey retrieval %}
+<p id="fn2"> <sup>2</sup> Contrary to typical language modeling datasets, the distribution of tokens in the passkey task is not stationary (in other words, there is not a well defined behavior for what the model should do after revealing the passkey).
+This is why we show results for the fitted noise intervention, as it does not require using the final state of a sequence (i.e., right after revealing the passkey), which might not be appropriate as the initial state.. <a href="#fnref2">↩</a> </p>
+{% enddetails %}

 <div style="text-align: justify; margin-bottom: 1em;">
 <strong>Synthetic Copying</strong><d-cite key="transformers-better-copying-pmlr-v235-jelassi24a"></d-cite>.
 The synthetic copying task  consists in copying an arbitrary sequence of tokens.
 In the table below we show that using State Passing during training greatly improves the validation performance in sequences more than three times longer.
 Thus, <strong>state passing helps the model length generalize, solving long context tasks that are harder than those seen during training</strong>.
 </div>